PriyankaRathod3020/ShellScript/README.md

-This id the repository for the shell scripting projects
+This is the repository for the shell scripting projects